jbarratt/serialized.net/_posts/2010-05-14-optimal-web-sized-identifiers.markdown

 Second, figure out how comfortable you are with having some keys collide.
 50/50 odds?
 (0.5) 1/1000 chance?
 (0.001) I'm actually pretty ok having a very small number of collisions -- I'm going to use 0.99, a 99% chance that SOMETHING will collide.
 (That's still going to be a small number, less than a 100% chance that anything at all will collide, let alone more than one.)

-I sketched up a little script for this article (which you can <a href="http://axis.serialized.net/gitweb/?p=utilities.git;a=blob;f=hashspace_model;hb=HEAD">grab from my git repo</a>.
+I sketched up a little script for this article (which you can [grab from my git repo](http://axis.serialized.net/gitweb/?p=utilities.git;a=blob;f=hashspace_model;hb=HEAD).
 It's pretty self-documenting, so I'll let it speak for itself.

 The goal is, given our constraints, and the fact that we need to use only the characters 0 ..
 9, a .. z, A ..
 Z, (a) how many of those characters do we need, and (b) given that it probably won't be an exact fit, what will our collision probability end up being?